gabrieledamone/staircase/docs/Speed.rst

                 # constant speed at target speed
                 speed_values.append(target_speed)

-(where c is the calculated intercept for the deceleration period) The original discretised path list is now sampled using the speed list.
+The original discretised path list is now sampled using the speed list.
 For each speed, the corresponding number of samples in the path list is calculated (speed_value * dt / dx) and these sampled points are stored in a new list of new_marker::

 new_marker = np.hstack((smooth_path[smooth_path_idx], speed_values[i]))